 The use of lead water pipes was banned in the 1970s because of health risks, however properties built before then may still contain lead pipework.

-Lead builds up in the body over time.
-Children are particularly at risk as lead has been shown to have an adverse impact on mental development; it may also affect behaviour.
+Ingested lead builds up in the body over time, and gradually leads to lead poisoning.
+Children are particularly at risk; lead has been shown to have an adverse impact on mental development and may also affect behaviour.

 How to check for Lead Water Pipes?